-While the CRA gets it right the vast majority of the time. there are circumstances where the CRA, for a variety of reasons, misses the mark.
+While the CRA gets it right the vast majority of the time, there are circumstances where the CRA misses the mark for a variety of reasons.
 The CRA’s guide for their staff, the SR&ED Claim Review Manual, closely (but not perfectly) aligns with the tax law.
 Therefore, if you’re going to challenge the CRA, you should be certain you’re on firm footing and have a great consultant and/or tax lawyer on your side.
 Unfortunately, over the past decade, the number of claims in front of the tax court of Canada has increased substantially.
 Most of these are large claims with very specific reasons why the taxpayer feels the CRA erred in their assessment.

 Review the consulting agreement/engagement

 Of all the different aspects you’ll be looking at when selecting a consultant, this is one of the most worthy of your attention.
-Some agreements are evergreen and continue in perpetuity unless canceled while other agreements are for a fixed term, typically 2 to 3 years.
+Some agreements are evergreen and continue in perpetuity unless cancelled, while other agreements are for a fixed term, typically 2 to 3 years.
 There are also annual contracts that can be changed every year.
-Some agreements provide you with a lot of flexibility while in others the consultant can engage lawyers to force you to file a claim.
+Some agreements provide you with a lot of flexibility, while in others, the consultant can engage lawyers to force you to file a claim.

-Evergreen contracts are often optimal as the pricing is predictable and if you’re happy with the service you’re receiving then you will continue and, if not, canceling is simple.
-Signing up for a multi-year contract is advisable if you are able to agree on a lower fee and you trust the consulting firm.
-Remember, in some firms, the salesperson has nothing to do with the provision of consulting services while in others the salesperson is the consultant.
+Evergreen contracts are often optimal as the pricing is predictable, and if you’re happy with the service you’re receiving then you will continue, if not, cancelling is simple.
+Signing up for a multi-year contract is advisable if you can agree on a lower fee and you trust the consulting firm.
+Keep in mind that in some firms, the salesperson has nothing to do with providing consulting services, while in others, the salesperson is the consultant.

 Selecting a SR&ED consultant is one of the most important financial decisions a company can make.
 A great partnership will result in successful claims year after year.
-Remember that the SR&ED program provides over $3B to Canadian companies so you want to work with a consultant that has the greatest probability of getting you your fair share.
-Think about what attributes are important to you so the consultant has the greatest value to your company.
+Remember that the SR&ED program provides over $3B to Canadian companies, so you want to work with a consultant that has the greatest probability of getting you your fair share.
+Think about what attributes are important to you, so the consultant has the greatest value to your company.
 If it is automation or gathering contemporaneous documentation or a consultant who has filed many similar claims or a specific pricing structure, ensure you consider all variables closely.
-Fortunately, there are lots of amazing consulting and accounting firms and hundreds of SR&ED experts to help you.
+Fortunately, there are many exceptional consulting and accounting firms and hundreds of SR&ED experts that can help you.